 Over 6,000 acres in Hillsborough is conservation land consisting of both fee-owned, state and conservation easement parcels.
-Easement holders in Hillsborough are the Town of Hillsborough, the Society for the Protection of NH Forests (SPNHF), the Five Rivers Conservation Trust, the Nature Conservancy, NH Division of Resources and Economic Development (DRED), and NH Fish & Game.
+Easement holders in Hillsborough are the Town of Hillsborough, the Society for the Protection of NH Forests (SPNHF), the Nature Conservancy, NH Division of Resources and Economic Development (DRED), and NH Fish & Game.
 More information on the numerous conservation lands in Hillsborough can be found in the Natural Features Chapter.

 Many conservation lands offer numerous opportunities for recreation.
-In Table 6.25 are the number of acres either owned by the Town or that have been placed in conservation.
+In Table 6.25 are parcels that are publicly owned and which residents and visitors can readily, but respectfully utilize during appropriate times.